 One other long quotation, preserved by Jacob, also came from Lehi's record.
 It lies in Jacob 2:23-33, a discussion of fidelity in marriage.
-After chastising his people for their pride (2:12-22) and then for their "grosser crimes," Jacob declares: "For behold, thus saith the Lord: This people begin to wax in iniquity; . . . for they seek to excuse themselves in committing whoredoms, because of the things which were written concerning David, and Solomon his son" (2:23).
-A quotation from the Lord opens this verse, which runs through verse 33.
+After chastising his people for their pride (see Jacob 2:12-22) and then for their "grosser crimes," Jacob declares, "For behold, thus saith the Lord: This people begin to wax in iniquity; . . . for they seek to excuse themselves in committing whoredoms, because of the things which were written concerning David, and Solomon his son" (Jacob 2:23).
+A quotation from the Lord begins in this verse and runs through verse 33.
 But who received these instructions?
-At first glance it appears that Jacob was repeating what he himself had received, since a few lines earlier he had written: "As I inquired of the Lord, thus came the word unto me, saying: Jacob, get thou up into the temple on the morrow, and declare the word which I shall give thee unto this people" (2:11).
-Was not Jacob carrying out the Lord's instructions by retelling what he had been told?
+At first glance it appears that Jacob was repeating what he himself had received, since a few lines earlier he had written, "As I inquired of the Lord, thus came the word unto me, saying: Jacob, get thou up into the temple on the morrow, and declare the word which I shall give thee unto this people" (Jacob 2:11).
+Was Jacob carrying out the Lord's instructions by retelling what he had been told?
 Not really.27 A more careful look at chapter 2 reveals that the counsel concerning one wife indeed came from the Lord but that Jacob was not the first to receive it.
 In fact, the recipient of these directions was Lehi.
-After the long quotation from the Lord (2:23-33), including Jacob's short comment (2:27a), we find this statement: "And now behold, my brethren, ye know that these commandments [concerning fidelity to one's wife] were given to our father, Lehi; wherefore, ye have known them before" (2:34).
+After the long quotation from the Lord (see Jacob 2:23-33), including Jacob's short commentary (see Jacob 2:27), we find this statement: "And now behold, my brethren, ye know that these commandments [concerning fidelity to one's wife] were given to our father, Lehi; wherefore, ye have known them before" (Jacob 2:34).
 Therefore, as Jacob insists, it was Lehi who previously received "these commandments."

-An equally compelling passage occurs a few lines later in which Jacob accusingly announces: "Behold, the Lamanites your brethren . . . are more righteous than you; for they have not forgotten the commandments of the Lord, which was given unto our father-that they should have save it were one wife, and concubines they should have none, and there should not be whoredoms committed among them" (3:5).
-Except for punctuation, this verse stood thus in the Printer's Manuscript.
-Every printed edition of the Book of Mormon has changed the word commandments in this passage to the singular, and except in the 1981 edition, the word father has appeared as plural.
-Significantly, the Printer's Manuscript demonstrates unequivocally that these "commandments" were delivered to Jacob's "father," Lehi.
+An equally compelling passage occurs a few lines later in which Jacob accusingly announces: "Behold, the Lamanites your brethren . . . are more righteous than you; for they have not forgotten the commandments of the Lord, which was given unto our father-that they should have save it were one wife, and concubines they should have none, and there should not be whoredoms committed among them" (Jacob 3:5).
+Except for punctuation, this verse stood thus in the printer's manuscript.28 Every printed edition of the Book of Mormon has changed the word commandments in this passage to the singular, and, except in the 1981 edition, the word father has appeared as plural.
+Significantly, the printer's manuscript demonstrates unequivocally that these "commandments" were delivered to Jacob's father, Lehi.
 Consequently, we conclude that in Jacob 2:23-33 we find instructions that the Lord entrusted to Lehi.
-Jacob, in his sermon, quotes them to his hearers from Lehi's record, which "ye have known" (2:34).
+Jacob, in his sermon, quotes them to his hearers from Lehi's record, which "ye have known" (Jacob 2:34).